uktechreviews/onebitcomputer/instructions.md

 </p>
 <br>

-The programmer uses 8 bits with 4 most significant bits being the opcode (instruction code) below:
+The programmer uses 8 bits with the 4 most significant bits being the opcode (instruction code) below:
 <br>
 <br>